bio-phys/MemCurv/README.rst

 Installation
 ============
 No instalation required.
-Directly run the Python programs if the dependecies are installed before.
+Directly run the Python programs if the dependencies are installed before.

 Usage
 =====

 1. Example input files from MD simulations of a discontinuous membrane system using MARTINI force-field, for e.g. bicelle/bilayer patches (GROMACS formatted .gro and .xtc).

-* fam_bicelle.gro, a configuration file contining FAM134B embedded in bicelle (DMPC+DHPC)
+* fam_bicelle.gro, a configuration file containing FAM134B embedded in bicelle (DMPC+DHPC)
 * fam_bicelle.xtc, a processed GROMACS trajectory of the bicelle.

 .. code-block:: bash